 by Anthony Wing

 Anthony Wing is a writer, oyster celebrant, pianist, composer-arranger and Shakespearean anti-fascist.
-He performs at Baron Rouge Sunday brunch and Monday evenings at Union, 72 Ossington Avenue, Toronto, Ontario, Canada.
+He can often be found, in the company of oysters, on the back patio at Union, 72 Ossington Avenue, Toronto, Ontario, Canada.